-We have experienced substantial declines in revenues and increases in operating losses, and we may experience additional declines in revenues and increases in operating losses in the future.
+We have experienced substantial declines in revenues since 2001, and we may experience declines in revenues and increases in operating losses in the future.
 Our historical financial results have been, and our future financial results are anticipated to be, subject to substantial fluctuations.
+Our net sales for the second quarter of 2003 were \$645 million compared to \$715 million for the first quarter of 2003.
+The decline was due in part to weaker than anticipated sales of our products in Asia and Europe.
 Our total revenues for 2002 were \$2,697 million compared to \$3,892 million for 2001.
 This decline was due primarily to reduced demand for our products resulting from the current economic slowdown and our decision primarily in the third and fourth quarters of 2002 to limit shipments and to accept receipt of product returns from certain customers, each as part of our efforts to reduce excess PC processor inventory in the overall supply chain.
 We incurred a net loss of \$1.3 billion for 2002 compared to a net loss of \$61 million for 2001.
 Reduced end-user demand, underutilization of our manufacturing capacity and other factors could adversely affect our business in the near term and we may experience additional declines in revenue and operating losses.
 We cannot assure you that we will be able to return to profitability or that, if we do, we will be able to sustain it.